 Will I receive my financial aid while I'm on the program?

 SVP is an approved off-campus CMC program option.
 Therefore, CMC students receive their current financial aid package for the SVP based on a semester of CMC tuition, fees, and room and board costs.
-Any excess funds will be used by the student to pay for on-site housing, meals, and transportation.
-Students from other Claremont Colleges should consult with the SVP Program Director and their College's office of Off-Campus Study.
+Any excess funds can be used by the student to pay for on-site meals and transportation.
+Students from other Claremont Colleges should consult with their College's off-campus study office.

 Will my internship be paid or unpaid?